bioinformatics-core-shared-training/data-sharing/slides.md

 ![](images/researchcouncilsuk.jpg)

 ---
-# Which data to share?
+# What data to share?

 - papers
   - results and figures
+- processed data
 - raw data and associated metadata
 - methods used
 - software and scripts